Righto, having more fun than a human being should be allowed to have Rush Limbaugh with a final busy broadcast hour of the EIB network today.

 Gets rid of the phone that supposedly had all this evidence on it.

-And then the league even admits that Brady offered to give the league the names and phone numbers of everybody who he had texted with in the past six months or eight months, so that the league could then contact them and see if they had any of the text messages they had received from Brady and that they had sent him.
+And then the league even admits that Brady offered to give the league the names and phone numbers of everybody who he had texted with in the past six months or eight months so that the league could then contact them and see if they had any of the text messages they had received from Brady and that they had sent him.

-And it sounds like cooperation, and the league rejected it on the basis that that no, that's not how this is done.
+And it sounds like cooperation, and the league rejected it on the basis that that, no, that's not how this is done.

-We're not gonna hunt around out there.
+We're not going to hunt around out there.

 There's no guarantee those people still have the messages and so forth.